GreggJewell/FiresideChat/README.md

 A lightweight third-party chat application for Hearthstone.

 *One file to download.
 No installation is required.
 No registration is required.
 No setup is required.
-No ads.
 No logs are stored.*

 **How It Works**